nkmerrill/ElectionMap/README.md

 # Election Map
-Data used to visual election result delta between 2016 and 2020 presidental elections.
+Map used to visualize election result delta between 2016 and 2020 presidental elections.

 Created for UCCS CS 4420 2021 Fall Semester